 Representations are anthropomedial operations in which means and objects as well as authors and audience emerge from their mutual entanglement, becoming differentiated.
 Representations can have a dislocating effect in the context of human-media relations, especially when their interconnected elements loop back on themselves, so that the representation is itself re-represented or becomes the addressee of a representation.
 In this way, the means of representation can penetrate the content and vice versa, both reproducing each other in changing ways.

 Operations of delegation include outsourcing, externalizations of all kinds along with practices of substitution and the transposition of behaviours and characteristics from one entity to another.
 Anthropomorphic tendencies and types of anthropomorphization as found in theories of media and technology could be analyzed in this context.

 Operations of migration include any form of movement, transfer and conversion of bodies, concepts, data and signs.
 Here questions arise concerning the advent of a new nomadic age as well as questions about new media-based forms of acceleration and deceleration of mental and physical developments.
 In dealing with modes of migration, the extent could be examined to which concepts of sedentariness, homeliness, and historical and geographical belonging and location have become obsolete atavisms, and whether they can be updated or re-romanticized.

-The altogether eight paradigmatic modes of operation that are to be discussed in the KOMA can overlap each other and do not form an exhaustive list of all anthropomedial relations.
-An elaborated and refined system and perspective will serve as the conceptual framework for the future proposal of a Graduate Research Group to the German Research Foundation (DFG).
+The altogether eight paradigmatic modes of operation that were discussed in the KOMA could overlap each other and did not form an exhaustive list of all anthropomedial relations.
+An elaborated and refined system and perspective was serving as the conceptual framework for the future proposal of a Graduate Research Group to the German Research Foundation (DFG).